GreysonShafiei/LineConnector/README.md

 # LineConnector
-This is my Final project for my Intro to game design class ITCS 5230
+This is my Final project for my Intro to Game Design class ITCS 5230